bkw777/NODE_DATAPAC/README.md

 Functions the same as DATAPAC / RAMPAC.
 Essentially the same circuit, just with a single 512k ram chip instead of 8 32k chips, surface mount parts instead of through hole, and directly attached instead of connected by a cable.

-Provides the second bank of 256k like RAMPAC, for a total of 512k.
+Has 512k in 2 banks of 256k like the final versions of RAMPAC.

 The connector fits in a Model 200 without having to modify the 200.

 The diode on RAMRST is copied from a user mod found on a DATAPAC.
 It appears to be intended to prevent a battery drain on the host computer while the DATAPAC is left connected to the host while the host is turned off.